santos-pardos/Hands-On-Lab-in-AWS/Containers/README.md

 sudo yum install -y git

-Close the ssh sessión and enter again to execute docker with your user (ec2-user)
+Close the ssh session and enter again to execute docker with your user (ec2-user)

 # docker-compose install